-Currently our collection listings can be searched using the Source List and/or browsing the Collection Guides below.
+Currently our collection listings can be searched using the Source List browsing the Collection Guides below, looking through our Subject Files or Photograph Collection List.

 You can also discover what sources we have in our repository by viewing our Topical Guide or Primary Sources documents.